linkedin/smart-arg/README.md

 pip3 install smart-arg
 ```

-Users can define their argument -- a `NamedTuple` or `dataclass` class with `smart-arg` decorator `@arg_suite` in their Python scripts
+Users can define their argument container class -- a `NamedTuple` or `dataclass` with `smart-arg` decorator `@arg_suite` in their Python scripts
-and pass it through the command-ine interface.
+and pass a class instance through the command-line interface.

 ```python
 import sys